-- 1 From Configure, choose Network > LDAP. - 2 In the LDAP Configuration window, select the Enable LDAP check box. - 3 Type the name or IP address of the LDAP server. - The LDAP server IP address and host name must be registered on the DNS server. - 4 Type the port number for communicating to the LDAP server. - 5 To require secure communication, select Secure Communication (SSL/TLS). - The Fiery server automatically determines the type of communication that the LDAP server supports and connects accordingly. - 6 If authentication is required, select Authentication required and then specify the type of authentication. - 7 Type the user name and password for connecting to the LDAP server. - If you selected GSSAPI as the authentication type, type the domain name for the LDAP server in the Domain field. - 9 In Search Base, type the location where the Fiery server searches to locate the LDAP server.
+- 1 From Configure, choose Network > LDAP. - 2 In the LDAP Configuration window, select the Enable LDAP check box. - 3 Type the name or IP address of the LDAP server.

+The LDAP server IP address and host name must be registered on the DNS server.

+- 4 Type the port number for communicating to the LDAP server. - 5 To require secure communication, select Secure Communication (TLS). - 6 If authentication is required, select Authentication required and then specify the type of authentication. - 7 Type the user name and password for connecting to the LDAP server. - 8 If you selected GSSAPI as the authentication type, type the domain name for the LDAP server in the Domain field. - 9 In Search Base, type the location where the Fiery server searches to locate the LDAP server.
 To verify the search base location, click the Validate button at the bottom of the screen. - 10 In the Maximum Entries field, type the maximum number of entries that the Fiery server accepts from the LDAP server. - 11 In the Search Timeout field, specify the maximum amount of time that the Fiery server spends in attempting to communicate with the LDAP server. - 12 Save your changes.